filakhtov/gentoo-use-docs/dev-lang/spidermonkey.md

 This flag should be normally disabled as it has performance impact, can crash programs linked against the library and only useful for debugging.

 ### jit
-Pass the `--enable-ion` option to the configure script.
+Pass the `--enable-jit` option to the configure script.
 Enable the IonMonkey JavaScript JIT (Just-In-Time) compiler for SpiderMonkey - a whole-method JIT with the ability to perform type specialization, function inlining, linear-scan register allocation, dead code elimination and loop-invariant code motion.

 This flag should be enabled for platforms that support JIT compilation to improve performance.